 The ATS market hit $3.28 billion in 2025 and is projected to reach $4.88 billion by 2030 at an 8.2% CAGR, per MarketsandMarkets’ 2025 ATS Market Report.
 That growth is partly driven by price escalation - enterprise ATS and CRM contracts now routinely hit five and six figures annually.
 Here’s what platforms across both categories actually charge.

-Pin's multi-channel outreach hits a 48% response rate across email, LinkedIn, and SMS - try Pin's automated outreach free.
+Pin’s multi-channel outreach delivers 5x better response rates than industry averages across email, LinkedIn, and SMS - try Pin’s automated outreach free.

-Is the ATS vs CRM Distinction Still Relevant?
+Is the ATS vs Recruiting CRM Distinction Still Relevant?

 AI adoption in HR tasks jumped to 43% in 2025, up from 26% just a year earlier, according to SHRM’s 2025 Talent Trends report.
 And 64% of organizations using AI apply it specifically to recruiting and hiring.
 That pace of adoption is reshaping what recruiting tools look like - and blurring the lines between ATS and CRM categories.

-The convergence is real.
+Structurally, the ATS vs recruiting CRM boundary is collapsing as AI rewrites how recruiting platforms work.
 Traditional ATS platforms like Greenhouse and Lever have been adding CRM-lite features: talent pools, basic nurture sequences, and sourcing modules (usually at extra cost).
 Meanwhile, CRM-first platforms are bolting on applicant tracking.
-SAP's acquisition of SmartRecruiters in September 2025 signals where the market is heading - large HCM vendors are absorbing standalone recruiting tools into integrated suites.
+SAP’s acquisition of SmartRecruiters in September 2025 signals where the market is heading - large HCM vendors are absorbing standalone recruiting tools into integrated suites.

 Gartner projects 20% fewer talent acquisition suite vendors by 2027, according to former Gartner analyst Thomas Otter’s commentary on the 2025 Magic Quadrant for Talent Acquisition Suites.
 Smaller point-solution vendors face consolidation pressure as buyers demand integrated stacks.